kerubobosire254/sentiment-analysis_app/README.md

 ## What's Next

-If this moved toward production deployment, in priority order:
+The app is now usable for real review triage.
+What would still move it further toward production:

 - **Negation-aware preprocessing** — explicitly tagging negation scope so "not good" carries distinguishable signal from "good," rather than relying on bi-grams to catch it implicitly
 - **Threshold tuning** — moving off the default 0.5 cutoff to a threshold calibrated for the actual business cost of false negatives vs. false positives (missing a real complaint is usually worse than a false alarm)
 - **Transformer upgrade path** — DistilBERT as a drop-in replacement for the cases that matter most: sarcasm and mixed-sentiment reviews specifically, potentially as a second-stage model that only runs on reviews the classical model flags as low-confidence
 - **Class weighting over oversampling** — testing whether class-weighted loss reduces the overfitting risk that oversampling introduced, without sacrificing the recall gains
+- **Persistent batch history** — current analysis history lives in session state and resets on refresh; moving it to a lightweight database would let teams track sentiment trends across sessions, not just within one

 ---

 ## Real-World Applications

 E-commerce review monitoring, customer feedback triage, brand reputation tracking, social media sentiment monitoring, product quality early-warning systems, and support ticket prioritization.
+With batch CSV analysis, a small ops or product team could realistically drop in a day's export of reviews and get a triaged, downloadable breakdown without writing any code.

 ---